mui/material-ui/docs/src/pages/system/basics/basics.md

 ## Responsive

 **All** the properties are responsive, we support 3 different APIs.
-It uses this default breakpoint theme structure:
+It uses this default, but customizable, breakpoints theme structure:

 ```js
 const values = {